 A few years ago I had the chance to visit Florina and fall under the spell of its charm.
 Endearing landscapes, impeccable architecture, delicious food and inviting people.
 It is a dreamy city that you will, most definitely, not forget.
-My beloved friend and host introduced me to the local culture and way of life, adding to my entire travel experience much more interest and colour.
+My beloved friend and the host introduced me to the local culture and way of life, adding to my entire travel experience much more interest and color.

 Florina is home to a local tradition, which was to a great extent the reason why I decided to take the long way to the “Queen of Northern Greece”.
 Every year, on the 23rd of December, the old local custom of lighting Bonfires takes place on the streets of the city.
 It is a hallmark of Florina and an essential part of the life of the locals.
 Woodpiles of cedar logs are used as tinders for the big bonfires that can reach a height of 15 meters.
 As soon as the clock strikes midnight, several bonfires are lit from different societies all over the neighborhoods of the city.
 The preparation starts a long time ahead as collecting the firewood can be quite time-consuming.

 This is believed to be a pagan tradition, having its origins in antiquity, when people paid their respects to Apollo, the sun god, and welcomed the longer days that were yet to come.
 Ever since the days of Christianity, it has become a symbol of the original fire that the shepherds lit to keep baby Jesus warm.
 Moreover, it is said that bonfires repel evil spirits and keep people safe.

 Over the years the custom has taken the form of an unofficial antagonism among the various quarters, each society aiming to light the biggest bonfire.
 Usually, the greatest is the one at Iroon square, by the river.